You are here

-Edith Hern Fossett (1787-1854), learned French cookery at the President's House in Washington, D.C., and served as chief cook at Monticello during the period of Jefferson's retirement.
+Edith Hern Fossett (1787-1854), learned French cookery at the President's House in Washington, D.C., and served as the enslaved chief cook at Monticello during the period of Jefferson's retirement.
 It was of her cooking that Daniel Webster spoke when he described the meals at Monticello as "in half Virginian, half French style, in good taste and abundance."

-Edith was the daughter of David Hern, an enslaved carpenter, and Isabel, a house slave and farm laborer.
+Fossett was the daughter of David Hern, an enslaved carpenter, and Isabel, a house slave and farm laborer.
 She married Joseph Fossett, an enslaved blacksmith at Monticello; together they had ten children.

-In 1802, Thomas Jefferson decided that fifteen-year-old Edith should train to be a cook at the President's House with Honoré Julien, who had been George Washington’s chef.
-For almost seven years, Edith worked in the President's House kitchen.
+In 1802, Thomas Jefferson decided that fifteen-year-old Fossett should train to be a cook at the President's House with Honoré Julien, who had been George Washington’s chef.
+For almost seven years, Fossett worked in the President's House kitchen.
 Jefferson’s guests noted: “never before had such dinners been given in the President’s House.
 The meals were “cooked in the French style” and the dessert was “extremely elegant”.
 For her service, Edith received a monthly two-dollar gratuity but not a wage.